 1. Understanding Stocks and Mutual Funds

 When compared on the risk factor, stocks happen to be far riskier than mutual funds.
-The risk in mutual funds is spread across and hence, reduced with the pooling in of diverse stocks.
+The risk in mutual funds is spread across and hence, reduced with the pooling of diverse stocks.
 With stocks, you have to do extensive research before investing, especially if you are a novice investor.
 Visit ClearTax for more details on the various areas of investments.
-In the case of mutual funds, the research is done, and a mutual fund manager manages the fund.
+In the case of mutual funds, the research is done by experts, and a professional fund manager manages the pool of investment.
 This service is not free and comes with an annual management fee that is charged by the fund house.

 2. When investing as a novice